pex-tool/pex/docs/buildingpex.rst

 pex -m
 ^^^^^^

-Of course, your code may be within the PEX file or it may be some predetermined entry point within the standard library.  ``pex -m`` behaves very similarly to ``python -m``.
+Your code may be within the PEX file or it may be some predetermined entry point within the standard library.  ``pex -m`` behaves very similarly to ``python -m``.
 Consider ``python -m pydoc``::